TL;DR:

 What is a Deadlock?

-Simply put, a deadlock occurs when two or more threads become permanently blocked, waiting for each other to release resources.
+Simply put, a deadlock occurs when two or more threads become permanently blocked, waiting for each other to release resources they need.
 Imagine two people approaching a narrow doorway from opposite sides, each politely waiting for the other to go first.
 Neither moves, and both remain stuck.
+This circular dependency is the heart of a deadlock.

-• Deadlock: Threads are completely blocked, making no progress at all
+• Deadlock: Threads are completely blocked and frozen.

 using System;